 Nursing Student Organization

 Highland Community College students who share an interest in healthcare and are passionate about serving our community.
 NSO welcomes all students.
-The NSO is committed to assisting others in time of need.
-NSO encourages second year nursing students in mentoring first year nursing students.
+The NSO is committed to assisting others in times of need.
+NSO encourages second-year nursing students in mentoring first year nursing students.

 Jennifer Kileen: jennifer.kileen@highland.edu